koldinger/Tardis/README.md

 Tardis is a system for making incremental backups of filesystems, much like Apple's TimeMachine.

-Like TimeMachine, Tardis is aimed primarily at "live backups", namely a backup taken periodically, and available for quick recovery, typically stored on attached or online disks, or rather than being stored on archival backup media, such as tapes.
+Like Apple's TimeMachine, Tardis is aimed primarily at "live backups", namely a backup taken periodically, and available for quick recovery, typically stored on attached or online disks, or rather than being stored on archival backup media, such as tapes.

 Tardis runs in a client/server mode, or in a fully local mode.